yliyanage/Accident-Detection/pages/feat_select.md

 Mutual information is a measure of the mutual dependence between the two variables.
 Specifically, it quantifies the amount of information obtained about one random variable through observing the other random variable.

 In our accident detetecion problem, in order to compute the amount of information that each feature contains to discriminate a time sample between normal traffic versus accident condition, we assign a binary label for each time sample.
-Specifically, $1$ repesents an accident condition while $0$ represents normal traffic.
+Specifically, we use $1$ to repesent an accident sample, while $0$ represents a normal traffic sample.

 ![labels](../images/labels.png)